February 17, 2020

-Bridge delivered in four sections
+Prefabricated bridge delivered in four sections

 The bridge’s four sections were delivered to a staging area set up on closed lanes of the Chaudière Crossing, running parallel to the installation site.
 The sections were assembled in 15 days and the installation of the utility lines could then be completed.
 The single span was lifted into place by two 250-ton cranes in less than a day.